jacobinary/Emby.MythTv/README.md

 Jellyfin "LiveTV" plugin for MythTV.

-To install, build and place in the Emby server plugins folder.
+To install, build and place in the Jellyfin server plugins folder.